0.5.0

 Network

-has been improved and changed quite a lot.
+This version of net has been improved and changed quite a lot.
 Removing the original heavy HTTP server,

 buggy client, and non-spec-compliant websocket client/server.
 This version is an in-house solution, giving a dedicated backend entirely for zune and Luau.